iwonderanddev/jobladder/README.md

     - Technological watch
     - Challenge his squad proposals
     - Identify risks & justify choices
-  - Expert in more than one technology
-  - Expert in many areas of the codebase
-  - Know, Define, Challenge, Evangelize best practices, processes and documentation
   - Master in domain / business skills

 > 💡 **Squad team**